 Five college students go to an abandoned cabin in the woods, and accidentally unleash an evil force that turns them all into demons.
 It’s all up to Ash (a housewares employee, turned demon killing hero), and his trusty chainsaw to save the day.
 Blood flies.
 Limbs are dismembered.
 Demons are telling bad jokes and all to music.

-WHERE: Reduxion Theatre at 914 North Broadway Avenue, Suite 120 in Oklahoma City
+WHERE: Reduxion Theatre in Oklahoma City

 WHERE: Downtown Oklahoma City